The Effects of Data Quality on Machine Learning Performance on Tabular Data: Data quality dimensions and data pollution

 \subsection{Feature Accuracy}

-ML-models learn correlations in datasets; thus it is desirable to have no errors in their values.\PaperLong{\ For synthetic datasets, one can ensure that this is the case.} However, real-world data may contain erroneous values from various sources, e.g., erroneous user input.
-Feature accuracy reflects to which extent feature values in a given dataset equal their respective ground truth values.\PaperLong{\ The more cells deviate from their actual value and the stronger pronounced this deviation is, the lower is the feature accuracy.} \begin{definition} The \emph{feature (column) accuracy} measures the deviation of its values from their respective ground truth values.
+Feature accuracy reflects to which extent feature values in a given dataset equal their respective ground truth values.\PaperLong{The more cells deviate from their actual value and the stronger pronounced this deviation is, the lower is the feature accuracy.} \begin{definition} The \emph{feature accuracy} measures the deviation of a column's values from their respective ground truth values.
 For a categorical feature $c$, we define the feature accuracy as follows.

-where $\mathit{mismatches}(c)$ denotes the number of values in the feature $c$ that are different from the ground truth and $n$ is the number of samples in the dataset.\PaperLong{\ The erroneous values' ratio is then subtracted from 1, meaning that 1 is the best possible quality and 0 is the worst possible quality.} For numerical ones, we define feature accuracy as follows.
+where~$\mathit{mismatches}(c)$ denotes the number of values in the feature~$c$ that are different from the ground truth, and~$n$ is the number of samples in the dataset.\PaperLong{The erroneous values' ratio is then subtracted from~1, meaning that~1 is the best possible quality and~0 is the worst possible quality.} For numerical features, we define feature accuracy as follows.

-where $\mathit{avg\_dist(c)}$ is the average of the absolute distances between the ground truth and values in~$c$ (see Equation~\ref{eq:average-dist}) and $\mathit{mean\_gt(c)}$ is the mean of the ground truth values of~$c$. \end{definition} In Equation~\ref{eq:average-dist}, $j$ is defined as the index of a specific sample.
-Hence, $gt_{i, j}$ denotes the ground truth and $v_{i, j}$ the value of the sample with index $j$ in feature $i$.\PaperLong{\ As for the categorical features, a quality of 1 indicates a clean feature.} In contrast to the categorical feature quality measure, the numerical measure can fall below 0 and has no defined lower bound.\PaperLong{\ However, we found that all datasets polluted reasonably also yield a numerical quality $>0$.}
+where~$\mathit{avg\_dist(c)}$ is the average of the absolute distances between the ground truth and values in~$c$~(see Equation~\ref{eq:average-dist}) and~$\mathit{mean\_gt(c)}$ is the mean of the ground truth values of~$c$. \end{definition} In Equation~\ref{eq:average-dist},~$j$ is used as the index of a specific sample.
+Hence,~$gt_{i, j}$ denotes the ground truth and~$v_{i, j}$ the value of the sample with index~$j$ in feature~$i$. \PaperLong{As for the categorical features, a quality of~1 indicates a clean feature.} In contrast to the categorical feature quality measure, the numerical measure can fall below~0 and has no defined lower bound. \PaperLong{However, we found that all datasets polluted reasonably also yield a numerical quality~$>0$.}